-The key issue in this situation are expectations.
-In fact, a high percent of the antique and old wood floors can really be saved and remodeled, however you should not expect them to look like brand-new.
-Some people are really thrilled by the idea of restoring the old-world charm, but if you are motivated to transform the damaged and old floor into state-of-art modern one, then maybe it is time to consider the idea of replacing.
-Now, when wood floors are worth saving and when to consider replacing?
+The key issue in this situation is expectations.
+In fact, a high percentage of the antique and old wood floors can really be saved and remodelled, however, you should not expect them to look brand-new.
+Some people are really thrilled by the idea of restoring the old-world charm, but if you are motivated to transform the damaged and old floor into a state-of-art modern one, then maybe it is time to consider the idea of replacing it.
+Now, when wood floors are worth saving and when to consider replacing them?

 Here are some of the most common hardwood flooring terms clarified for you, so you can make better choices.

 While the finish of your wooden flooring is very important for its wear-resistance, how you maintain it is even more important.